-This is one easy homemade seitan recipe.
-You mix some seitan ingredients in a bowl, and then, you simmer it in a pot.
+This is one easy homemade seitan recipe with vital wheat gluten, red miso, soy sauce, nutritional yeast and more.
+You mix some seitan ingredients in a bowl and then, you simmer it in a pot.
 You slice it up, and incorporate it into your favorite recipes.
 I tend to use this vegan meat recipe in place of beef.

-Some of my favorite recipes that use seitan, include Seitan Beef Stew, Slow Cooker Vegan Chile Verde, Slow Cooker Vegan Italian Beef, and Cowboy Skillet Pie.
+Some of my favorite seitan recipes include Seitan Beef Stew, Slow Cooker Vegan Chile Verde, Slow Cooker Vegan Italian Beef, Vegan Slow Cooker Seitan and Green Pea Stew, and Cowboy Skillet Pie.
 Seitan adds a satisfying chewy texture and a serious protein punch to any dish.
 A 1 ounce serving has about 21 grams of protein.

 Store bought seitan can be expensive.
 Making seitan from scratch can be more cost effective.
-As part of my meal prep practices, I make seitan on the weekends, and then, load up my freezer.
-Then, any time a recipe calls for seitan or I want to add it to something, I have a seitan stash!
+As part of my meal prep practices, I make it on the weekends, and then, load up my freezer.
+Any time a recipe calls for it or I want to add it to something, I have it on hand!

-This recipe makes ~4 cups of seitan.
+This homemade seitan recipe makes ~4 cups.
 There are less than ten ingredients.
-Red miso is used, because it has a strong flavor.
+Red miso is used, because it has a strong umami flavor.
 If you use another type of miso, it may not turn out very flavorful.
 For best results, make your seitan with red miso paste.

-Once you are done simmering, you’ll have seitan that you can use right away in a recipe or freeze for later.
-And seitan freezes very well!
-Simply chop it up (or leave it intact to decide how you want to slice or chop it later), cover it with the simmering broth, and freeze it until you’re ready to use.
+After it simmers, you’ll have seitan that you can use right away in a recipe or freeze for later.
+And it freezes very well!
+Simply chop it up (or leave it intact to decide how you want to slice or chop it later), add it to a container with a lid, cover the seitan with the miso simmering broth, seal with a lid, and freeze it until you’re ready to use.

 Time to get started on some DIY seitan!